 On July 3, 2012, the Company was served with a lawsuit, John Wisekal, as Personal Representative of the Estate of Darien Wisekal v.
 Laboratory Corporation of America Holdings and Glenda C. Mixon, filed in the Circuit Court of the Fifteenth Judicial Circuit in and for Palm Beach County, Florida.
 The lawsuit alleges that the Company misread a Pap test.
 The case was removed to the United States District Court for the Southern District of Florida.
 The matter was tried before a jury beginning on April 1, 2014.
 On April 17, 2014, the jury returned a verdict in Plaintiff's favor in the amount of \$20.8, with non-economic damages reduced by 25.0% to account for the Plaintiff's negligence, for a final verdict of \$15.8.
 The Company filed post-trial motions.
 On July 28, 2014, the Court granted the Company's motion for remittitur and reduced the jury's non-economic damages award to \$5.0, reduced by 25.0% for the Plaintiff's negligence.
 Accordingly, the total judgment was \$4.4.
 The Plaintiff opposed the remittitur and the Court ordered a new trial on the issue of damages only.
-The parties have reached a settlement in principle which is subject to Court approval, but the Company will vigorously defend the lawsuit if the settlement is not finalized.
+The parties reached a settlement, which was approved by the District Court on June 14, 2016.